kitodo/kitodo-presentation/Documentation/Plugins/Index.rst

 Media Player
 ------------

-The MediaPlayer plugin is only active if the selected document has valid video file use groups (useGroupsVideo).
+The MediaPlayer plugin is only active if the selected document has valid audio or video file use groups (useGroupsAudio, useGroupsVideo).

 :typoscript:`plugin.tx_dlf_mediaplayer.settings.`